openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 Caveat: "build-time" and "dependency maintenance"
 -------------------------------------------------

 Note that "build-time" and "dependency maintenance" are not mentioned in the advantages above.
-The reasons for this have to do with how shared dependencies are resolved for modules at runtime, and are described in more detail in the `Approach: Webpack Module Federation`_ section below.
+The reasons for this have to do with how shared dependencies are resolved for :term:`modules <Module>` at runtime, and are described in more detail in the `Approach: Webpack Module Federation`_ section below.

 At a high level, even if MFEs share dependencies, we want to preserve the ability for them to "fall back" to their own version of a shared dependency if a version already loaded on the page is incompatible with their own.
 To do this, each MFE builds and deploys its own version of all its dependencies in case dependency resolution determines they're needed.